 Q: What is Little CMS?

-- lcms is a Library FOR PROGRAMMERS ONLY.
+- lcms is a Library OF CODE FOR PROGRAMMERS.

 - lcms is FREE and does include SOURCE CODE.

 - lcms is a CMM engine; it implements fast transforms between ICC profiles.